Mirza Ebrahim Khan Sahhafbashi: Career

 Sahhafbashi began traveling widely in 1896, including to the United States, Japan, and Europe, and continued traveling into 1897.
 Along with Mehdi Qoli Hedayat (who traveled to Japan in 1904, seven years after Sahhafbashi), he was one of the first Iranians to write an individual travelogue based on firsthand experiences in East Asia.
 His itinerary began on 12 May 1896, traveling from Tehran across the Caspian Sea to the port of Anzali by steamship, then a train to Moscow and from thereon to Berlin.
 From Berlin, he traveled widely across Europe, including London and Paris; across the Atlantic to New York City, Niagara Falls, and Canada.
 He then crossed the North American continent by rail and ended in Vancouver and Victoria, British Columbia.
 From there, he crossed the Pacific to the Japanese port of Yokohama.
 After leaving Japan, he traveled by sea to Hong Kong, Penang, and India before finally returning to Persia.
-Unlike Hedayat, his trip, particularly to Japan, took place prior to the Russo-Japanese War; Japan, having defeated Russia, the long-time enemy of Persia and the Ottoman Empire, was described in panegyric terms by later Persian travelers after the war.
+Unlike Hedayat, his trip, particularly to Japan, took place prior to the Russo-Japanese War; Japan, having defeated Russia, the long-time enemy of Iran and the Ottoman Empire, was described in panegyric terms by later Iranian travelers after the war.
 Sahhafbashi, by comparison, was quite negative in his descriptions of Japan.

 He recorded having seen women, men, and children riding bicycles together in the United States; while in Yokohama, he bought a bicycle, only to immediately fall off it and walk with a limp for ten days.
 His critique of Europe served a way of critiquing Iranian culture, which he saw as lazy and stupid; he was particularly critical of misogyny in Iranian society.